zhiyi-zy/me/set4/readme.md

-Open Data Project Data Audit - AirBnBs in Tasmania, Australia
+Open Data Project Data Audit - AirBnBs in Tasmania (Australia)

 How many rows and columns?
 There are 5578 rows and 18 columns in this dataset.